(CNN)North Korea has been a threat to Japan for decades -- and it's a problem for which there is no perfect solution.

 Japan has relied on a US military presence for decades, but the island nation is now considering moving its Self-Defense Forces (SDF) into a more aggressive posture to help counter growing nuclear threats from North Korea.

 In its 1947 post-World War II Constitution, Japan vowed to never again maintain "land, sea, or air forces or other war potential."
 However, in 2015, its Upper House of Parliament passed bills allowing the country's military to engage in overseas combat assignments under limited circumstances, in hopes of expanding the role of SDF to counter threats from China and North Korea.

-At a parliamentary session in Tokyo last week, Abe said North Korea may have the capability to deliver missiles equipped with sarin nerve gas.
+At a parliamentary session in Tokyo earlier this year, Abe said North Korea may have the capability to deliver missiles equipped with Sarin nerve gas.
 Analysts say these comments are political pandering and that Abe is posturing to his domestic audience to ramp up military options.

 Japan has its own missile defense system -- the SM-3 and the Patriot PAC-3 -- and has recently practiced a trilateral missile-threat response with the US and South Korea.
 But some in Japan are calling for the US to deploy the Terminal High Altitude Area Defense (THAAD) system in Japan.